davidbarone/Dbarone.Net.Database/README.md

 This database contains the following features:
 - Support for file-based or in-memory-only databases.
-- Support for database encryption via a database-level password.
+- :lock: Support for database encryption via a database-level password.
 This employs AES symmetric encryption.

 *NOTE: This project is still in very early development, and is not useable yet.*